rachidien/RachidCloudResumeProject/README.md

 6 - Re-Test of the webserver using external IP of the VM (access via a browser).
 (You can remove the files and the bucket).

+P.S : The included Video explains in details the different steps.